rkm0959/Inequality_Solving_with_CVP/README.md

 obviously I'm not going to claim anything like "I uSed tHIs iDea FirST!!!", since I've seen others use it

+a special case of this problem has another algorithm : check the "Special Case" folder for details

 ## How to use

 The solve function has four inputs, matrix ``mat``, lower/upper bounds ``lb, ub``, and a ``weight``.